-All collected batteries are sent to sorters and processors in Canada and the U.S. (See Appendix B: Physical Flow chart.)
+All collected batteries are sent to program-approved sorters and processors.
+(See Appendix B: Physical Flow chart.)
 Each of these facilities uses thermal, mechanical, or chemical recovery processes to reclaim materials such as nickel, iron, lead, zinc, manganese, cadmium, and cobalt, and prepare them for use in new products such as new batteries, stainless steel alloy, and roadbed aggregate additives.
 Some processes also recover plastic and other constituents.